Misha Collins GoFundMe Campaign Aims To Purchase Congressional Browsing History

 ” A joint resolution providing for congressional disapproval under chapter 8 of title 5, United States Code, of the rule submitted by the Federal Communications Commission relating to ‘Protecting the Privacy of Customers of Broadband and Other Telecommunications Services'”

-That mouthful essentially means that congress has repealed an FCC rule that requires an ISP to get a customer’s permission before they sell any sensitive data, including browsing history.
+That mouthful essentially means that Congress has repealed an FCC rule that requires an ISP to get a customer’s permission before they sell any sensitive data, including browsing history.
 Opponents of the resolution say that the rules prevent an ISP from hijacking searches or installing undetectable and undeletable tracking cookies in all unsecured web traffic.

 Proponents of the resolution say that this is meant to level the playing field between an ISP and companies such as Google or Yahoo, who routinely collect data from customers.
 They say that Google routinely tracks and sells data without a user’s permission and this legislation repeals unfairly strict guidelines.